jasmineMLewis/jasmineMLewis/README.md

 # 🏆 Technical Accomplishments

 ### **Housing Choice Connect**
-Streamlined user flow from 7 steps to 2 for 17,000+ voucher holders and 1,500+ properties.
-Built admin dashboards and refined UX/UI.
+Designed and developed a VB.NET web application to modernize the voucher registration process for 17,000+ Section 8 participants and 1,500+ properties.
+Reduced registration flow from 7 steps to 2, improved overall UX, and built an administrative dashboard to support housing staff.
+Managed the full SDLC from requirements gathering to deployment and user support.
 **App:** [🔗 View](https://legacy.hano.org/HousingChoiceConnect/)<br>
 **Code:** [💻 GitHub](https://github.com/jasmineMLewis/Housing-Choice-Connect)<br>
 **Tech Stack:**